yugr/rust-slides/features/cons/bounds-checks/analysis.md

 (e.g. `f5`, `f6`, `f8`, `f11`, `f13`).
 Also unnecessary bounds checks are not always eliminated (`f10`).

-TODO:
-  - add info about (size) overheads in more complex examples (convolution)

 # Optimizations

 Unnecessary BCs are removed via value tracking in passes like InstCombine.